khakhalin/Dynamic-clamp-2018/reviews and responses.md

 explain the tuning variables.
 The heart of Fig. 4 should be that they don’t, and figure that captures this would be helpful.

 We are not sure how this fact can be illustrated.
-We searched for papers that use stepwise linear models, and it seems they do not usually include summary figures to describe these models.
-(They often include tables, listing R-squared, F, df, and p-values for every component, but as in this paper we are not particularly concerned by the precise composition of our models, we doubt a table like that would be useful here).
-Do you have any specific type of illustration in mind, in which case, could you provide a reference, or maybe describe it?
-The only type of illustration we could come up with is a scatterplot that compares values predicted from the model to actual values, but it is already shown in the paper, as Figure 4E.
+We searched for papers that use stepwise linear models, and it seems that researchers do not typically include summary figures to describe combinatorial model optimization.
+Some papers that use this method include tables, listing R-squared, F, df, and p-values for every component, but as in our paper we are not particularly concerned with the precise composition of the model, we are not sure that a table like that would be useful.
+If you have some specific type of illustration in mind, please kindly describe it, or reference it.
+The only type of illustration we could come up with is a scatterplot that compares values predicted by the model to actual values, as shown on Figure 4E.
+Some technical papers sometimes also present the model information factor penalty as a function of the number of terms included in the model, but again, we are not sure how useful this type of presentation would be for our paper, as we are not particularly concerned with the composition of the model, and the quality of the information criterion minimum, as our main point here is that the prediction quality of this whole family of models is not great, and we cannot even overfit, as temporal tuning cannot be predicted from standard voltage-clamp-based electrophysiological variables.

+For references, see for example: Stine, R. A. (2004).
+Model selection using information theory and the MDL principle.
+Sociological Methods & Research, 33(2), 230-260.

 > - If these data are interpreted as homeostatic (neurons became less excitable